-How parents juggle work hours may influence kids' weight, research showsAugust 19th, 2014 in Health /
+How parents juggle work hours may influence kids' weight, research showsAugust 19, 2014 in Medicine & Health / Health

 The way parents balance their work schedules may affect their adolescent children's eating habits, according to Penn State researchers.
 Those schedules may be even more important than the number of hours the parents spend at work, said Molly Martin, associate professor of sociology and demography.

 Adolescents with moms and dads who spend more time at home, especially at breakfast and dinner time, generally have healthier eating behaviors and in some cases better exercise habits than most adolescents, according to the researchers.